Maaz-Umar-00/Sales-Insights-For-Atliq-hardware/README.md

 5. [Acknowledgments](#acknowledgments)

 ## Overveiw

-Atliq Hardware is seeking to better understand the factors behind its declining sales and profitability in order to make informed business decisions.
-The company aims to gain insights into regional sales performance, customer behavior, and market trends to improve overall profitability and optimize sales strategies.
+**Atliq Hardware, an India-based company,** is seeking to gain a deeper understanding of the factors contributing to its **declining sales** and **profitability.** The company aims to analyze various aspects of its business, including **regional sales performance, customer behavior,** and **market trends.** By obtaining these insights, **Atliq Hardware plans to enhance its overall profitability and refine its sales strategies.** This data-driven approach will enable the company to make informed decisions and improve its competitive edge in the market.

 ## Key Objectives: